-Maybe you have thought about starting a blog for your ideas, business, as a platform to share your expertise or simply for entertainment purposes only.
-Whatever the reason, blogging can be a great outlet for you to express yourself, build up a rapport with your readers and also help you to earn extra income.
+Maybe you have thought about starting a blog for your ideas, or business, as a platform to share your expertise, or simply for entertainment purposes only.
+Whatever the reason, blogging can be a great outlet for you to express yourself, build up a rapport with your readers, and also help you to earn extra income.
 In some cases blogging can lead to a full-time income.

 But there is an ugly side to blogging that you need to know about as well.
 What is that?
 It is the fact that other people will literally STEAL your content.
-Remember the story about Goldilocks and the Three Bears where they use the phrase someone’s been sitting in my chair, sleeping in my bed and so on.
-Well, someone has been stealing content from this blog, “HomeBased Mommie” and posting it on their blog which is Internet theft.
+Remember the story about Goldilocks and the Three Bears where they use the phrase someone’s been sitting in my chair, sleeping in my bed, and so on?
+Well, someone has been stealing content from this blog, “HomeBased Mommie” and posting it on their blog…which is Internet theft!

 If you come across a blog post about 25 Work at Home Jobs that pay Via PayPal on the Internet you will know that they got it from me.
 I wrote Work at Home Jobs that Pay via PayPal here on this blog back in Feb.
 All you have to do is to look at the content and you will see that this person used an article spinner to change some of the wording and jumble around the companies.
 The only thing that was added was a different title and a numbered list.

 You would probably be irate with me and demand your money back, which you have a right to do so.
 I would now be classified as a scam artist profiting off of other people’s material and that is why I am speaking out today.
 I am fighting and exercising my rights to protect my content.
 Just because my content is published digitally does not give anyone the right to republish it and use article spinning to post it on their blog.

 For those who are not aware.
 Here is the definition of plagiarism referenced by the Windows Club.